HL7/smart-web-messaging/input/pagecontent/smart-web-messaging.md

   "messageId": "<some new uid>", "responseToMessageId": "<corresponding request messageId>", "payload": {
-    "resources": []
+    "scratchpad": []
   }
 }, appOrigin);
 ```

-To simplify the previous example further, since the returned `resources` array
+To simplify the previous example further, since the returned `scratchpad` array
 is empty and is an optional attribute - it can be omitted.
 Applying the same
 logic to the `payload` attribute results in the following equivalent response
 from the EHR.